Community Medicine

 Our program provides future veterinarians with the tools and knowledge to advocate for their clients and work effectively in these environments.

 Veterinarians are trained to offer the most appropriate care for their patients.
-Experienced vets have learned there are often several ways to treat illness.
+Experienced vets have learned that there are often several ways to treat illness.
 We train future veterinarians so they have these skills on their first day of practice.

 Our partnership programs support animal health and wellness, which can improve the lives of animals and their people.